 Diane, a young and attractive archaeologist, gets to know Dr. Neal Hogan in the secret archives at the Vatican.
 Both of them are interested in the great mystery that Diane's father, the ...
 See full summary »

-Desmond Jordan is an archaeologist who find an old parchment in where is mentioned the history of the Loudspeaker Mountain, the guardian of an ancient and sought-after treasure hidden in someplace of Sahara's desert.
-After to save Anthea, Khalif's wife, the two run away of evil Lieutenant Ryker and his legionaries and El Hallem, a dangerous and infamous bandit of the desert.
-At the same time that Khalif order to his guards recover to his wife Philip, Jordan's son, travels from London to Egypt looking for his father to help him to discover the location of the Loudspeaker Mountain, trying to reveal the mystery that it hides.Written by
+Desmond Jordan is an archaeologist who found an old parchment in which, the history of the Talking Mountain that is guarded by the guardian of an ancient and sought-after treasure hidden somewhere in the Sahara desert, was mentioned.
+After Desmond saves Anthea, a mysterious woman warrior, the two are hunted down by evil Lieutenant Ryker and his deserter legionaries, as well as El Hallem - a dangerous and infamous bandit of the desert, and the Khalif of Timbuktu who also wants the treasure of the mountain for himself.
+While Khalif orders his guards to find and capture Jordan, Philip, Jordan's son, travels from London to Morocco looking for his father who is in search of the location of the Talking Mountain, attracted by the mystery that it hides.Written by

 9 of 10 people found this review helpful.